Pierre François Olive Rayer

-Pierre François Olive Rayer (8 March 1793 - 10 September 1867) was a French physician who was a native of Saint Sylvain.
+Pierre François Olive Rayer (/fr/; 8 March 1793 - 10 September 1867) was a French medical doctor who was a native of Saint Sylvain.
 He made important contributions in the fields of pathological anatomy, physiology, comparative pathology and parasitology.
-He worked for the most part at the Hôpital de la Charité and became a professor of comparative anatomy at the faculty of medicine in Paris in 1862.
+He worked for the most part at the Hôpital de la Charité and became a professor of comparative anatomy at the Faculty of Medicine in Paris in 1862.

 Biography

 Rayer was born in Saint Sylvain and little is known about his family.
 He studied medicine at Caen, and afterwards in Paris at the Ecole Pratique des Hautes Etudes and at the Hôtel-Dieu.
 As a student he went to Dijon to care for Spanish prisoners suffering from typhus.
 He became an interne of medicine in 1813.
 In 1814 he became a student of André-Marie C. Duméril and in 1818 earned his medical doctorate with a thesis titled ‘Sommaire d'une histoire abrégée de l'anatomie pathologique’.
 In 1821 he studied an epidemic of malaria in the countryside.
 In 1822 he was interested in studying an outbreak of yellow fever in Barcelona but he was denied permission to visit.
 He was more interested in academics than as a practitioner but his early attempts to apply for a career were thwarted.
 His name was removed from a list of candidates for concours de l'agrégation by Abbé de Frayssinous, Minister of Public Instruction, presumably as punishment for having married a Protestant.
 His private practice saw a large number of Protestant and Jewish patients.
 It was only in 1823 that he was made an assistant physician at the Academy of Medicine.
 Later on, he became a physician at Hôpital Saint-Antoine (1825), and at the Hôpital de la Charité (1832), and was also a consultant-physician to King Louis-Philippe.
 In 1842 his work on animal diseases led to hi being made chair of rural economy.
 In 1857 he was president of a committee on public hygiene and in 1859 he was president of the Association Générale des Médecins de France.
 In 1862 he attained the chair of comparative anatomy and was named dean of the Faculty of Medicine at Paris.